imagej/imagej.github.io/_pages/plugins/treej.md

 To saved tree information, two possible formats :

 -   **.treeV** home made format, compatible as input of TreeJ.
 Contains tree and tag information
--   **.nwk** [http://evolution.genetics.washington.edu/phylip/newicktree.html newick tree](http://evolution.genetics.washington.edu/phylip/newicktree.html_newick_tree), compatible as input of TreeJ, but contains only the tree information
+-   **.tree** [http://evolution.genetics.washington.edu/phylip/newicktree.html newick tree](http://evolution.genetics.washington.edu/phylip/newicktree.html_newick_tree), compatible as input of TreeJ, but contains only the tree information

 The drawing tree can be exported to a PDF file (named with the input image name) with the **Export to PDF** button.